 With SelfKey, many different services can be accessed, such as KYC or AML on an exchange, just by unlocking your identity wallet with your private key – removing the need to upload pictures of identity documents to centralized servers and mitigating the associated risks.

 You can read our exclusive interview with SelfKey here.

 Better Data Management

 Data management within organizations has always been a challenging endeavor, but the blockchain is making it easier.
-The distributed nature of the blockchain is changing the way information is collected and used within organizations, freeing up resources, lowering costs and giving individual employers more freedom and flexibility.
+The distributed nature of blockchain is changing the way information is collected and used within organizations, freeing up resources, lowering costs, and giving individual employers more freedom and flexibility.

 In fact, voting security is a significant area of research for blockchain proponents.
 After the difficulties encountered in the 2016 presidential election, some government officials are exploring the power of the blockchain to protect against hacking attempts and safeguard voter data going forward.
 This remains an area of intense research, and blockchain-enabled voting systems could be coming on the market sooner rather than later.

 The blockchain concept has the power to disrupt the entire financial industry, from the way banks and credit cards are used to the way in which payments are settled.
-The blockchain is already changing the security of banks and other financial institutions, helping them protect their depositors from hackers and other bad actors.
+Blockchain could change the security of banks and other financial institutions, helping them protect their depositors from hackers and other bad actors.

-By using blockchain technology, banks could automatically create a secure record of which users have accessed which financial records, potentially catching the bad guys in their tracks and putting an end to hacking and bank fraud.
+By using blockchain technology, banks could automatically create a secure record of which users have accessed which financial records.
+This could potentially catch the bad guys in their tracks and put an end to hacking and bank fraud.